kliuchnikovv/stack/README.md

-# Stack Go
+# Stack for Golang

-Simple stack datastructure realization based on slice.
+Stack - implementation of stack data structure for Golang.